Majorons Revisited: light dark matter as FIMP: The Proposal

 \section{The Proposal}

 As we have discussed above, the minimal Majoron set-up cannot accommodate the required relic density of FIMP like DM as Majoron.
-In order to make it a viable option, we propose to extend this set-up by introducing an explicit dimension-5 $U(1)_L$ breaking term\footnote{The usual dimension-5 operator contributing to light neutrino mass, $\frac{c_{ij}}{\Lambda} L_iHL_jH$, may also be present.
-However, assuming $c_{ij}$ to be small enough, we ignore this term for the analysis without loss of any generality.} \beeq {-\mathcal{L}_{{\rm{d}}_5} = \frac{\alpha_i}{2\Lambda} \left[\Phi^2+(\Phi^*)^2\right]\overline{\mathcal{N}^c_{R_i}}{\mathcal{N}_{R_i}}+h.c.}, \eeq where $\Lambda$ is a cut-off scale.
-Note that this being a higher order term, the $U(1)_L$ symmetry is softly broken.
-For simplicity, we consider the coefficients $\alpha_i$ to be $\mathcal{O}(1)$ and omit them for further discussion.
-This is similar to the mass-term of the Majoron introduced in Eq. \ref{soft-breaking} where the soft-breaking nature was invoked by considering {$m$} to be small.
+In order to make it a viable option, we extend this set-up by introducing an explicit dimension-5 $U(1)_L$ breaking term \beeq {-\mathcal{L}_{{\rm{d}}_5} = \frac{\alpha_i}{2\Lambda} \left[\Phi^2+(\Phi^*)^2\right]\overline{\mathcal{N}^c_{R_i}}{\mathcal{N}_{R_i}}+h.c.}, \eeq where $\Lambda$ is a cut-off scale.
+Here we follow a guideline considering that the explicit breaking of the global symmetry (LNS) takes place at some high scale ($\Lambda \leq M_{Pl}$) \cite{Draper:2022pvk,Cordova:2022rer} the manifestation of which is through the appearance of $non$-$renormalizable$ operators (of dimension 5 or more, suppressed by powers of $\Lambda$) only.
+Hence, the operator in Eq. \ref{d5} is the only leading order LNV operator\footnote{The usual dimension-5 operator contributing to light neutrino mass, $\frac{c_{ij}}{\Lambda} L_iHL_jH$, may also be present.
+However, assuming $c_{ij}$ to be small enough, we ignore this term for the analysis without loss of any generality.} involving RHNs and $\Phi$ field.
+For simplicity, we consider the coefficients $\alpha_i$ appearing in Eq. \ref{d5} to be $\mathcal{O}(1)$ and omit them for further discussion.